jyutzler/Bridge-Systems/system.md

    * 2♣ — Double — 2♦ = natural and positive.

 ### Against Conventions
-If the opponents use a convention (such as Michaels or the unusual notrump), you can double to show at least 10 points, or you can cuebid their lowest shown suit to show a good raise.
+After partner opens in a suit and a conventional bid by the opponents shows one known suit, a cue bid shows a good raise, a double shows a good hand without support, and other bids are weak.
+For example:

-1♠ — (2♠)
+1♠ — (2♠:Michaels)
+   * 3♣, 3♦, 3♠: weak
+   * 3♥: Limit raise or better in spades.
+   * Double: at least 10 points, possibly willing to make a penalty double.

+If the conventional bid shows two known suits, there are two cue bids available, the first shows the fourth suit and the second shows good support.
+For example:

+1♣ — (2NT:Unusual)
+   * 3♣, 3♠: weak
+   * 3♦: 10+HCP, 5+ spades
-   * 3♥ = Limit raise or better.
+   * 3♥: Limit raise or better in clubs.
-   * Double = at least 10 points, probably balanced.
+   * Double: at least 10 points, possibly willing to make a penalty double.

 ### Negative Doubles
 The negative double is used through 4♦ promising four cards (at least) in an unbid major.